ducreyna/node-scripts-loader/README.md

 # node-scripts-loader

 Node Module to load functions or scripts on the fly.

+If you load a script from a file, you can activate `watch` option that will reload it automatically when you update the file. __Be careful__ to correctly update your file, otherwise an exception will be thrown.

 ## Installation